 Where to Keep a Fire Escape Ladder

-Your fire escape kit should be kept in an accessible location near the escape route you plan to use.
+A fire escape kit should usually be kept in an accessible location near the escape route you plan to use.
 It’s best to plan this out in advance.
 Try to ensure the escape ladder is not placed on the other end of the house to where you want to escape – and especially not between the escape route and the kitchen.
 If there’s a kitchen fire, you don’t want to be trapped on the other side of the house to your escape ladder.